smartcontractkit/chainlink-ccip/docs/billing.md

 # Billing

-Before diving into billing let's do a recap of some parts of important parts of the system.
+Before diving into billing let's do a recap of some important parts of the system.

 ## On Chain

 We have multiple contracts interactions that happen to send message from sourceChain to destinationChain.
 These contracts are deployed on each chain that need to support CCIP
-1. Router: Non changing initial contract that users/dApps call to send a message
+1. Router: Immutable entry point contract that users/dapps call to get quotes and send messages
 2. OnRamp: Forwards Router's send request
 3. FeeQuoter: OnRamp calls to estimate the fees for sending a message <<< Important
 4. OffRamp: Receives the messages (Offchain part plays the part here to send the message to the other chain's OffRamp)